 1. Natural Fabrics

-Animal base: It includes silk, wool, cashmere, alpaca, and more.
+Animal-based: It includes silk, wool, cashmere, alpaca, and more.
 These natural fabrics decompose easily, are very comfortable, eco-friendly, and breathable.

 In 2024, global production of natural fibers reached around 33 million tonnes which is 1.3 million tonnes more than the year before